Why Colorectal Cancer Awareness Matters

 Who is at Risk for Colorectal Cancer?

-Colorectal cancer affects both men and women, but certain risk factors can increase susceptibility:
+Colorectal cancer affects both men and women, but certain risk factors can increase susceptibility

 Colorectal Cancer Screening: When Should You Get Checked?